opensciences/opensciences.github.io/repo/people/_posts/2015-02-17-carter-pape.md

 ---
 layout: repo
 title: Carter Pape
-category: curator
+category: current-curators
+excerpt: Student at North Carolina State University
 ---

-Student at North Carolina State University

 ## About
 Carter Pape is a student at North Carolina State University, currently pursuing a B.S. in